danbev/learning-ai/notes/ggml-rope.md

 (gdb) p corr_dims
 $17 = {20, 46}
 ```
+So the above will figurare out the range of dimensions for which interpolation
+extrapolation will be performed and used later when we iterate over all the
+token position embeddings.

-The following will iterate over all the batches which is 1 in this case.
+The following code will iterate over all the batches, which is 1 in this case.
-And then iterate over all the tokens (ne2) which is my case is only 6 as the
+And then iterate over all the tokens in the sequence (ne2) which is my case is
-prompt was "What is LoRA?"
+only 6 as the prompt was "What is LoRA?".

+Lets just take a quick look at the shape of the tensor that we are going token
+rotate:
 ```console
 (gdb) p src0.ne
 $18 = {128, 32, 6, 1}